p886/programming-workshop/README.md

 # Basics

 Hello!
-Let's learn Javascript.
-It's a great and easy-to-learn language that is used all over the web and on servers.
-The concepts you'll learn here are applicable to all other programming languages though.
+Let's learn how to write software a.k.a programming.
+We will be using the language Ruby.
+However, the concepts you'll learn here are applicable to all other programming languages.

 ## What is programming all about?